-5 Tips To Creating Catchy Scrapbook Titles For Your Layouts!
+5 Tips To Creating Catchy Scrapbook Titles For Your Layouts (And 6 More)!

 Back when I started, I wish someone told me about how important scrapbooking

 Tip #1.
 Keep it short silly! (using the K.I.S.S principle)